paulrougieux/biotrade/scripts/front_end/readme_front_end.md

 - `product_code_percentage`: percentage value of production related to the specific product code, across all products of the reporter code
 - `product_code_avg_value`: average value of the total annual production related to the specific product code, across all the associated reporters
 - `reporter_code_percentage`: percentage value of production related to the specific reporter code, across all reporters of the product code
+- `avg_value`: average value of the total annual production related to the specific reporter and product code
+- `interval`: value between 0 and 10 which allows to rank the production across periods and countries for a specific product.
+0 includes values lower than the 5% of the maximum average of the total annual production reported, while 10 covers values higher than the 95%.
+The other thresholds, for intervals between 1 and 9, are: 15%, 25%, 35%, 45%, 55%, 65%, 75%, 85%

 ## harvested_area_trends.csv
 Csv that contains trends of harvested area associated to the key products.
 For each reporter and each key product, the time series after 1985 is analyzed to obtain indicators for the most recent year.
 The indicators are: the absolute and relative changes of harvested area associated to the most recent year with respect to the average value of the 5 previous years and the results of the Mann-Kendall trend test performed on the segmented regression analysis.
 There are 10 columns: